GerritCodeReview/homepage/pages/gerrit/dev-design.md

 ### Discussion

-Very few, if any open source projects have more than a handful of Git repositories associated with them.
+Very few, if any open-source projects have more than a handful of Git repositories associated with them.
 Since Gerrit treats each Git repository as a project, an upper limit of 10,000 projects is reasonable.
 If a site has more than 1,000 projects, administrators